Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Generalizability and External Validity

 \section{Generalizability and External Validity}

 This section identifies decision environments where our findings are most likely to be informative.
-We first develop a theoretical model that helps rationalize core results.
-We then highlight two contextual features that may have been especially important given prior research.
+We develop a theoretical model that helps rationalize core results, and highlight two contextual features that may have been especially important given prior research.
 We conclude with a cost-benefit analysis.